*Updated 12/24 to include Polaroid Lovers

 Maybe I could call you on the phone, tell you all my thoughts, or maybe I should not – “Rearrange the Art”

-One Final Note: So there you have it, all six Sarah Jarosz albums in my order of listening preference.
+One Final Note: So there you have it, the Sarah Jarosz catalog in my order of listening preference.
 Honestly, you can’t go wrong with any of her albums, but if you’re reading this and you’ve yet to dive in deeper than Build Me Up From Bones, do yourself a favor and pull up the Blue Heron Suite on your streaming service of choice the next time you get in the car.